Charlie-Hill/Python-Extract-Spreadsheet-and-Seed-Supabase-Table/readme.md

 - Add a table named `lse_instruments` and create the respective columns from headings.txt
 - Note:
     - The `TIDM` column should be set as the `primary key`
-    - For simplicity add all the column's as a `text` datatype and allow each of them to be `nullable`
+    - For simplicity add all of the columns as a `text` datatype and allow each of them to be `nullable`

 ## Seed Supabase table with extracted spreadsheet data